Bhorda/BFRBAnticipationDataset/README.md

  - ...

 ## 🗂️ Data
 The sensor signals can be found in ``BFRB_Detection_Data``.
-Each participant's data in ``exp-X`` contains 5 .csv files which include the accelerometer, gyroscope, heart rate, and heart rate variability signals, along with the raw timestamps.
+Each participant's data in ``data/exp-X`` contains 5 .csv files which include the accelerometer, gyroscope, heart rate, and heart rate variability signals, along with the raw timestamps.

 # ▶️ Run